-I am a first year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
+I am a second year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
 I am interested in problems that lie in the intersection of Machine Learning and Game Theory.
 I am fortunate to be co-advised by Avrim Blum and Ariel Procaccia.

 I received my master's in Computer Science from the Cheriton School of Computer Science at the University of Waterloo (August 2013).
 During my master's studies, I was advised by Shai Ben-David.
 My master's thesis focuses on issues regarding clustering in the presence of noise and is available here.

 I received a B.Math in Computer Science from the University of Waterloo in June 2011.

 By Avrim Blum, Nika Haghtalab, and Ariel D. Procaccia.